vilian-mollov/SoftUni-courses/README.md

 # SoftUni-courses
-All of my practice and experience in the software university.
-Homework, tasks and a lot of practical exercises.
+All of my practical experience in the software university.
+Homework, labs, exercise and more.